Matt Lehr

-Matthew Steven Lehr (born April 25, 1979) is a former American football guard in the National Football League for the Dallas Cowboys, St. Louis Rams, Atlanta Falcons, Tampa Bay Buccaneers and New Orleans Saints.
-He was selected by the Dallas Cowboys in the fifth round of the 2001 NFL Draft.
-He played college football at Virginia Tech.
+Matthew Steven Lehr (born April 25, 1979) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys, St. Louis Rams, Atlanta Falcons, Tampa Bay Buccaneers and New Orleans Saints.
+He played college football for the Virginia Tech Hokies and was selected by the Dallas Cowboys in the fifth round of the 2001 NFL draft.

-Early years
+Early life

 Lehr attended Woodbridge High School, where he was a two-way player at offensive guard and defensive end.
 He was a three-time All-District and All-Northwest selection.
 As a junior, he received second-team All-state honors.

 As a senior, he posted 40 tackles and 6 sacks, while being named to the All-state team.
 He was also an All-State selection in the shot put.

 College career

 Lehr accepted a football scholarship from Virginia Tech.
 He appeared in 4 games as a freshman.
 The next year, he missed the first 2 games with an ankle injury, and became a starter at guard in the 10th game of the season against Rutgers University, blocking for quarterback Michael Vick.

 As a junior, he was the regular starter at left guard, on a team that played in the BCS National Championship Game against Florida State University.
 He allowed only one sack and 3 quarterback pressures, leading the team with 57 knockdown blocks.

 As a senior, he helped his team break the conference's rushing record with 270.5 rushing yards-per-game, which was also set by Virginia Tech the previous year.
 He surrendered only half a sack and 5 quarterback pressures, leading the team with 57 knockdown blocks.